Gabatrix: The Shira Maneuver - Cover

 Chapter 6: Settling In Part 2

-It was later that night, or in this case, going on 2145 in the Jian Seng, when Javier stepped into the main bridge.
+It was later that night, going on 2145 in the Jian Seng, when Javier stepped into the main bridge.
 Even with the lights showing the same illumination as they did before, the late-night shift was about to begin.
-Personnel was coming and going.
+Personnel were coming and going.
 Information was being passed down to the next one.

 With the lack of gravity and being away from the centripetal ring, the magnetic boots were keeping everyone anchored to the deck.
-Those on watch had seatbelts to strap themselves to the chairs to take pressure off of the boots.
-The cut short or wrapped up woven hair on the crew paid off at this moment as the lack of gravity would quickly send the hair floating around freely.
+Those on watch had seatbelts to strap themselves to the chairs to take pressure off their boots.
+The cut short or wrapped up woven hair on the crew paid off at this moment, as the lack of gravity would quickly send the hair floating around freely.

-With Javier, he was relieving no one.
-He instead stepped into a bridge with one lead officer.
-He already had met him by now.
-This man was known for his Chinese complexion and short black hair.
+Javier was relieving no one.
+He instead stepped onto the bridge with one lead officer.
+The man had already met him by now.
+The individual was known for his Chinese complexion and short black hair.
+It was Ensign Wu, the more recent newcomer of the ship assigned to the Jian Seng.
 He wore a tight gold necklace around his neck that showed iconography that he was not fully aware of.
-This was Ensign Wu, and he was the more recent of newcomers assigned to the Jian Seng.
-Having already previous experience on another ship, Wu was dry as Shira and often considered to be a dull character, but easily made up for it by following the rules and being precise.
-He was still open and professional to others, however.

-Regardless, Wu was still well-liked among the crew despite his boring behavior.
-He sat on his chair.
-He seemed to be on chat with another crew member.
-It was evident that he already had relieved the previous commanding officer.
-He had a tablet in his hand that he was using to type up words.
-He had a partial mike and earphones on one side of his ear to keep track with someone else.
+Wu seemed to be well-liked among the crew, despite his boring behavior.
+He sat on his chair, having a chat with another crew member.
+It was evident that he had already relieved the previous commanding officer.
+He had a tablet in his hand that he was using to type up words, while wearing a partial mike and earphones on one side of his ear to keep track with someone else.

 Marcelle was talking with the person she was going to relieve.
-She had made it perfectly clear earlier that she was taking up the same watch that Javier was going to partake.
-The other man unstrapped himself to the seat as he stepped away from it.
-She went and took up the seat to her console, replacing the man that seemed ready to get some sleep.
+She had made it perfectly clear earlier that she was taking up the same watch that Javier was going to partake in.
+The other man unstrapped himself from the seat and stepped away from it.
+She went and took up the seat at her console, replacing the man who seemed ready to get some sleep.

-Another woman in the room seemed perfectly aloof to Javier’s arrival but for a good reason.
+Another woman in the room seemed perfectly aloof to Javier’s arrival, but for a good reason.
 Petty Officer Betty was known for her brown hair, mild temper, and somewhat brazen personality.
-She had assumed the engineer watch stander by the console, happily replacing Obasi that was ready to be relieved.
+She had assumed the engineer watch stander by the console, happily replacing Obasi, who was ready to be relieved.

 The moments flashed through Javier’s head of the recent day’s events.
 Obasi seemed more cool-headed with himself now.
 Perhaps the talking-to that he had faced earlier had pulled him away from his acts of hatred against Shira.
 Most likely, he was just quiet now.
-He didn’t even give a second gander at Javier as he stepped away from the console.
-He instead just left.
-Betty seemed somewhat relieved that her watch had taken over one of the more challenges of the day for all engineers.
+He didn’t even give a second glance at Javier before he stepped away from the console and left.
+Betty seemed somewhat appeased in taking the watch.
 The busted communication equipment was turning into an all-day project.

-Javier went and had a seat on one of the far rear console stations.
+Javier took a seat on one of the far rear console stations.
 It wasn’t being used now, and it allowed him to have a good view of the room as a whole.
 Wu was distracted by whoever was talking to him.
 Betty was keeping an eye on the status of her console.

 “Alright...”
-Wu said dryly as he pushed mike away from his mouth and turned his head at Javier.
+Wu said dryly as he pushed his mike away from his mouth and turned to look at Javier.
 “How much do you want me to explain this role?”

-“It seems very much like my job down on the surface,” Javier replied to him as he secured his seatbelt to the chair.
-“I would be given the responsibility to a section and oversee it while reporting to a higher command structure.”
+“It seems very much like my job down on the surface,” Javier replied to him, securing his seatbelt to the chair.
+“I would be given the responsibility of a section and oversee it while reporting to a higher command structure.”

-“Pretty much, however, in this case, the difference is that you are in a different environment.
-99% of the watches are really just us staring at a planet all the time, but my job will be to ensure that you are ready for the 1%.
+“Pretty much, however, in this case, the difference is that you’re in a different environment.
+99% of the watches are really just us staring at a planet all the time, but my job will be to ensure that you’re ready for the 1%.
 Today will be a little bit of that.”

 Javier could see that Betty was mentally exhausted.
 Even if she was doing her best to try to hide it, she was clearly tired and somewhat aggravated.
 He could see that she almost had her eyes closed as she vaguely looked at the console.
 Wu seemed to ignore her antics.

 “Needless to say...”
 Wu continued.
 “The engineers are currently trying to fix the communications array.
-We have been relying on the backup for several days.”
+We’ve been relying on the backup for several days.”

 “No ... no, they can’t, sir,” Betty replied.
 “The Jian Seng is a relic of past usage.”